 Hello young bikers!
 Below is the BOP packing list.
 Essentials are listed in RED.
 The other items are recommended but not necessary.
-There will be no watches, cell phones, music devices, Iliad, drugs and alcohol, long knives, firearms, weapons of mass destruction, or anything else that detracts from the outdoor getting-to-know-you experience.
+There will be no watches, cell phones, music devices, Iliad, non-prescribed non-over-the-counter drugs or alcohol, long knives, firearms, weapons of mass destruction, or anything else that detracts from the outdoor getting-to-know-you experience.

 Some advice about fabrics: cotton is comfortable and breathable, but it also absorbs and retains water, so it becomes heavy and smelly if it gets wet, and no longer keeps you warm.
 Polypropylene is a non-absorbent synthetic fabric that repels water, but is not very windproof.
 It can also get pretty hot biking in polypro.
 Nylon dries quickly and is extremely windproof.
 Best way to go.